-Hydro groups contaminates into six general categories: dissolved solids, organics, particulates, microorganisms, microorganism by-products, and dissolved gases.
-A typical 11218 Picosystem consists of a prefilter housing with a 0.2 micron filter cartridge, activated carbon canister, and two mixed-bed deionizers.
-It is designed to purify water by means of a series of treatments, each with a fairly specific purpose.
-Which contaminant does each treatment step address?
+To comprehend how a Picosystem® operates, it is essential to first explore the contaminants it addresses.
+Hydro groups contaminants into six broad categories: dissolved solids, organics, particulates, microorganisms, microorganism by-products, and dissolved gases.
+The Picosystem®, exemplified by the 11218 model, comprises a prefilter housing with a 0.2-micron filter cartridge, an activated carbon canister, and two mixed-bed deionizers.
+The purpose of each treatment within this system is to purify water by targeting specific contaminants.

 New resin contains organics from the manufacturing process.
 If not removed by several regeneration and exhaustion cycles, which expand and contract the beads (like squeezing a sponge), they can contaminate the product water.

 Deionization is a process involving the removal of dissolved mineral salts.
 The dissolved salts are preferentially exchanged for other ions that are already on the resin bead.
 The ions that are already on the resin beads (from our regeneration) are: Hydrogen (H+) on cation beads and hydroxyl (OH-) on the anion beads.
 So, mixed-bed resin, with Type I anion resin, is capable of removing all ionized species and producing 18+ Megohm H2O.

 Tap water contains all sorts of particles, organics, microorganisms, dissolved salts, gasses, etc. The prefilter removes particulates, activated carbon treats chlorine/chloramines and dissolved organics, deionizers remove dissolved solids (salts) and carbon dioxide.
 Each treatment step is fairly specific in what it removes and one cannot compensate for another’s failure.